cmsc388x/interpreters/assignments/hw1/README.md

       converted to a real number value.
 You must also update the type-checker so that it will correctly allow integer values as the arguments in a real number operation.

+## Submission

+Update the `items_complete` list in the code (near the top of the file --- it's marked with a `TODO` comment) to indicate which of the above problems you want to be graded on.
+Only submit the `main.ml` file.
+Your file must compile without errors for full credit.